NLESC-JCER/run-cpp-on-web/js-plot/README.md

 # Show me the visualization

-Running C++ code in a web browser is all nice, but we really want to grab someones attention by visualize something.
+Running C++ code in a web browser is all nice, but we really want to grab someones attention by visualizing something.
 In this blog we are going to make a plot from the results coming from our C++ code.

-To make the plot we needs some data.
+To make a plot we needs some data.
 In a [previous](../js-webapp) story we found the root of an equation using the NewtonRaphson algorithm implemented in C++ and compiled to a WebAsssembly module.
 A single root value makes for a depressing plot.
 The NewtonRaphson algorithm uses iterations to find the root.
-So we will capture the data of each iteration and plot it.
+So we will capture the data of each iteration and plot those.

-Let make changes to the C++ code to retrieve the data of all the iterations.
+Let make changes to the C++ code to retrieve the data from all of the iterations.

 TODO add code snippets